 On the social

-Hjördis kept David’s Mayfair flat for her London visits, which seem to have been relatively frequent in 1985.
-On 18th October she was pictured laughing and smiling in the company of interior designer Tessa Kennedy (no relation to JFK) at the charity premiere of ‘Wild Geese II’ in Leicester Square.
-As an aside, this was the last movie produced by Euan Lloyd, whose previous work had included ‘Paper Tiger’ and ‘The Sea Wolves’ with David.
+On 18th October Hjördis was pictured laughing and smiling in the company of family friend Tessa Kennedy (an interior designer, and no relation to JFK) at the charity premiere of ‘Wild Geese II’ in Leicester Square.
+As an aside, this was the last movie produced by Euan Lloyd, whose previous work included ‘Paper Tiger’ and ‘The Sea Wolves’ with David.

-According to Graham Lord, Hjördis also continued her affair with Andrew Vicari: “For a couple of years, until they had a row and never saw each other again.
+Graham Lord wrote that Hjördis also continued her affair with Andrew Vicari: “For a couple of years, until they had a row and never saw each other again.
 ‘She was a hell of a nice woman,’ insisted Vicari.
 ‘We all loved her, and people who didn’t were just jealous.
 She loved art and painting and bought several of mine.’”

 Hjördis doesn’t seem to have stayed in touch with many friends from her days with David, but did make new ones.
 In 2002 Graham Lord searched some out in London, all of whom remembered her warmly.